 Knowing where and how to find the information you need is important when facing deportation.
 The U.S. Department of Justice Executive Office for Immigration Review and the American Immigration Lawyers Association (AILA) offers news, directories and updates in regard to immigration law.

 In addition, finding the right immigration case consultant for personalized support for your individual case can make a difference in clarity, confidence and a fair trial.
 The right legal counsel will be able to provide advice and help you through every step of your case to ensure that you have endured a fair trial under the U.S. Department of Justice.
-For your free immigration case consultation, call 1 (866) 641-7517.
+For your Free Case Analysis, call 1 (866) 641-7517.